WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 From a privacy perspective, it is also important to note that the additional information (from what the worklet already knows) that the fenced frame is sending to the browser and eventually to the ad-tech server, cannot contribute to identifying the user since the fenced frame does not have access to cookies/unpartitioned storage.

+While Protected Audience supports rendering ads in iframes, the features outlined in this document will also apply to iframes created using the Protected Audience API.

 # Design